Themaister/muFFT/README.md

  - Detects SIMD support for your hardware in runtime.
    Same muFFT binary can support wide ranges of hardware feature sets.

+## Building

+muFFT is built with straight GNU make.
+Run `make help` to see options.

+### Linking against muFFT

+muFFT installs a pkg-config file to `$(PREFIX)/lib/pkg-config`.
+To get appropriate CFLAGS and LDFLAGS:

+    pkg-config mufft --libs
+    pkg-config mufft --cflags

 ## Complex number representation

 muFFT uses the C99 and C++ ABI for complex numbers, interleaved real and imaginary samples, i.e.: